3. Cryptographic hash function

 "Orange butter" ---> [ Hash function ] ---> 15

-Now, we can access the 15th index of the hash table in constant time O(1) because hash table's indexes (also called buckets) are an array.
-We didn't need to go through all the users in sequence or in a binary search fashion.
-Hash table lookups are O(1).
-Super fast.
+indexes (also called buckets) are an array.
+We didn't need to go through all the users in sequence or in a

-That's about hash functions used for hash table's purposes.
+All of the above was about hash functions used for hash table's purposes.

 As time passed, transistors came along and computers started reaching consumer's hands.
 People started sharing software programs and files over network and floppy disks.